project-chip/connectedhomeip/docs/guides/esp32/ota.md

 ## Encrypted Delta OTA

-To use enctryped delta OTA, follow the below steps.
+To use encrypted delta OTA, follow the below steps.

 ### Firmware Changes